Fish tanks and aquariums are quite amazing.

 As for stars, some experts say that it is suitable to place fish tanks where the Star #8 reside.
 The stars rotate every year, and in 2016, Star #8 will be residing in the southwest area.

 As for constellations, it is said fish tanks are suitable in east and southwest area.
 These constellations rotate every twenty years.
 For 2004 to 2023, east and southwest are suitable locations for fish tanks that can help enhance money luck.

 Finally, you can put an aquarium in the wealth area of your home.
-However, finding the wealth area may require some expert consulting because its location is usually different in each house.
+However, finding the wealth area may require a consultation with a Feng Shui master because its location is usually different in each house.

 Where NOT to place an Aquarium